butlerwill1/housing_project/readme.md

 ## Project Overview

 This project analyzes historic UK Land Registry data, sorted by postcode district (e.g., SW11, E3).
 Our approach enriches this data with 2019 socio-economic information, which originally covers finer geographic areas than postcode districts.
-To align these datasets, we aggregate the socio-economic data from these smaller areas to their corresponding postcode districts.
+To align these datasets, we aggregate the socio-economic data from these smaller areas to their corresponding postcode districts using geospatial merging techniques.
 This process allows us to integrate detailed socio-economic insights with property transaction data.
 For example, we can calculate the average price for flats in SW11 in 2023, while also providing a socio-economic profile of the area.
 By merging these datasets, we offer location-based insights, blending property values with socio-economic contexts to uncover deeper trends and patterns.

 ![Example Dashboard Output Of London Postcode District Comparisons](/Images/LondonDistrictsComparison.png)